carlosnet85/hlb-fanmade-app/README.md

 i've been really concerned for making this **Open Source** because of the messy code (sorry lol), but you know what? it works like a charm.

 ## how it works?

-Shortly, It has two arrows and type of "music gallery".
-Clicking on one of them redirects you to YouTube (more like, to the music itself).
+Just click on a sigil lol it redirects you to a youtube music video

 ## How do i run this locally?
 Just god knows why do you want to run this locally but...